 - Entrants must exhibit good sportsmanship and remain professional at all times.
 Rude behavior and offensive remarks or insults toward staff, judges, or other entrants may be considered grounds for disqualification.

-- Entrants may not enter costumes entered in any previous A-Kon Cosplay contests (Main Cosplay contest, Hall Cosplay contest, or Video Game Cosplay contest).
+- Entrants may not enter costumes entered in any previous A-Kon Cosplay contests (Main Cosplay contest, Hall Cosplay contest, etc.).

-- Costumes entered must be presented with reference images and recreate characters from anime, manga, animation, etc. Steampunk variations and original characters will not be permitted; however, other art book variations and other reinterpretations of existing characters will be allowed with an accompanying reference.
+- Costumes entered must be presented with reference images and recreate characters from anime, manga, animation, etc. Original characters will not be permitted; however, art book variations and reinterpretations of existing characters (including gijinka) will be allowed with an accompanying reference.

 - Walk-ons will be performed to runway-style music chosen at the discretion of Cosplay Staff.

 - Walk-on entries will be limited to 30 seconds and may include up to 5 people.